torontoai/TorontoAITeamAgent2/docs/future_integration_opportunities.md

 ### 8. Performance Monitoring and Optimization

 - **Agent Performance Analytics**: Implement comprehensive monitoring of agent performance metrics.
-- **Load Balancing System**: Automatically distribute work across multiple agents of the same role.
 - **Resource Optimization Engine**: Dynamically allocate computational resources based on task priority and complexity.

 ### 9. Security and Compliance Integrations

 - **Compliance Frameworks (GDPR, HIPAA, SOC2)**: Ensure agent operations adhere to relevant regulatory requirements.
-- **Security Scanning Tools**: Integrate with Snyk, SonarQube, and other security tools for secure development.
 - **Identity and Access Management**: Connect with Okta, Auth0, or other IAM solutions for secure authentication.
-- **Audit Trail System**: Maintain comprehensive logs of all agent actions for accountability and compliance.

 ### 10. Human-AI Collaboration Enhancements